magalhini/magalhini.github.com/_posts/2015-09-08-remote-working-good-bad-ugly.md

 layout:     post
 title:      Remote working — the Good, the Bad, the Ugly
 date:       2015-09-08 11:31:19
-summary:    Confessions and tips from an introvert working remotely.
-It's not such a scary world after all.
+summary:    My experiences after 1 year of working remotely.
+Sharing the good, the bad, the ugly.
 tags: [life]
-categories: life
+categories: Life, General
 ---

-## Office not required: I think.
+It’s now been close to a year since I started to work remotely, so I thought I’d finally gather my thoughts on the topic and share my experiences with the world.
+What I once saw only as a work perk quickly became a lifestyle that had, and still does, a tremendous impact on who I became to be.

-It’s now been close to a year since I started to work remotely, so I thought I’d finally gather my thoughts on the topic and share my experiences with what was once seen as a perk but it quickly became a lifestyle of its own.
+#### What this article isn't

-There’s already enough articles out there sharing brilliant strategies to communicate efficiently with your team, but I couldn't find much information on how to deal with the first tip of the string: yourself.
+There are already [enough](http://www.theguardian.com/money/work-blog/2014/apr/30/what-happened-to-remote-working) [articles](http://www.techrepublic.com/blog/10-things/10-good-reasons-why-working-remotely-makes-sense/) out [there](https://zapier.com/learn/the-ultimate-guide-to-remote-working/) sharing brilliant [strategies](http://www.toptal.com/freelance/how-to-work-remotely-and-still-be-the-best) on how to communicate efficiently with your team, but I couldn't find much information on how to deal with the very first tip of the remote working string: **yourself.**

 So this isn’t an article telling you _why you should go remote_, _why remote is the most awesome thing since avocado on toast_, or even to convince you to quit your job right now.
 Instead, this is a manifest of my own, confessing the highlights and the struggles I’ve had to deal with while working remotely and how I overcame some of them.